View Yacht LayoutView AmenitiesView SpecificationsPhoto GalleryView the Yacht Adastra Video Tour

 We try to use environmentally friendly products that are not harmful to the ocean.
 There are small shampoos and conditioners as well as body wash in your bathrooms.
 You are welcome to bring your own.
 We also have two hot water showers on the transom/back steps of the yacht, if you prefer to have a sunset outdoor shower!.
 There are hair dryers in each cabin, but the wind generally will blow that mop dry!

 As you can see from viewing the website we have a number of water toys at your disposal.
 Hopefully you are looking forward to escaping technology for a week, but we understand that some people like to stay connected.
 In the BVI's we have Wi-Fi on board, so feel free to bring your own laptop.
-Wi-Fi in Turkey may be sporadic, so do not count on it.
-There is a computer on board for guest use, but this is also the crews work station.
-If Wi-Fi is available you are free to check your email, but if you need to be connected more often than not, please bring your own equipment.
 We have an iPod on board with selection of music, but please bring your own too!
 There are games on board and a small DVD library if anyone wants to watch a movie in the saloon, but once again feel free to bring your favorite movies/games.

 Currency & Timezone:

-BVI uses USD currency and is on Eastern Timezone (UTC - 5 Hrs)
+BVI uses USD currency and is on Atlantic Timezone (UTC - 5 Hrs)

 Feel free to join in and learn or sit back and relax!
 BE SAFE.

-We have been here for a number of years and are happy to draft an itinerary for you based on your interests.
+We are happy to draft an itinerary for you based on your interests.
 We are also happy if you have some idea of where you would like to go.
 We will tailor make the route to suit your needs and to work with the week's weather.
-Captain Brian will bring out the chart every morning and chat about the day's plans with your party and Roma will call you up to the foredeck at each spot and explain what exciting things await you.
+We will bring out the chart every morning and chat about the day's plans with your party and we will call you up to the foredeck at each spot and explain what exciting things await you.
 Charters with lots of diving tend to have shorter sails and tend to be focused on dive orientated sites/islands, however most dive sites are snorkel sites, so snorkelers will not lose out.
 If you are a group with no divers or a few easy going divers, then you will have more time to play and can have lengthy sails!
 There is so much new information when you come on board a yacht and each yacht and crew is different!
 So hopefully this was helpful and we won't have to overload you with too much new information when you arrive!
 A lot of these tips are also based on FAQ's so hopefully it has also saved you and your broker some time!